 It can just affect one side of the tree and not all the way around, so if it is large enough some wood can be used.
 There is evidence from large estates that cutting and burning down the diseased trees keeps it in check and under some control.

-We are finding more and more and we put it down to the wet and warm weather last year and again this year, as we always seem to get more when this happens especially when it is very hot and humid with rain preceding this weather, although some people think it is bad when there is too much water.
+We are finding watermark more and more and we put it down to the more wet and warm weather occurring through climate change, as we always seem to get more when this happens especially when it is very hot and humid with rain preceding this weather, although some people think it is bad when there is too much water.

 One hypothesis and study is thought to have shown that every willow tree has watermark in it but it takes a catalyst (that is not known, maybe something in the soil) to make it appear in the tree, although we believe it is spread by wind, insects and / or birds as it is often seen in an area of trees along the direction of the prevailing wind and in close proximity to others, but why all the nearby growing trees do not get it remains a mystery.

 In Belgium there were tests carried out and in areas that have significant more nitrogen in the soil had more disease.
 In the UK trials of the 1970’s and early 80’s it was found in the vegetation around the bottom of the trees as well.

 The photos here show what it looks like in the cross section of a tree and also if it were sawn into a blade, the black line is the watermark.